Lake Superior and Ishpeming 18: First retirement

-By August 1963, No. 18 was one of eleven 2-8-0's to be purchased from the LS&I by the newly-formed Marquette and Huron Mountain (M&HM) tourist railroad.
+By August 1963, No. 18 was one of eleven 2-8-0s to be purchased from the LS&I by the newly-formed Marquette and Huron Mountain (M&HM) tourist railroad.
 The M&HM's owner, John A. Zerbel, sought to use all the locomotives to pull summer tourist trains on former LS&I trackage between Marquette and a proposed resort complex in Big Bay.
 Only a few of the other SC-4 class locomotives (Nos.
 19, 22, and 23) were used for tourist excursion service, and plans for the Big Bay resort had fallen through, following overestimated ridership.
 No. 18 and the rest of the M&HM's inoperable locomotives were left in storage at a nearby field during the M&HM's operating years.

 In April 1984, John Zerbel died shortly before a tax deadline.
 Following some failed attempts to continue the M&HM's operations, the railroad was permanently closed down by the end of the year, and all remaining equipment was sold at an auction on January 14, 1985.
-During the auction, No. 18 and three other SC-4's (Nos.
+During the auction, No. 18 and three other SC-4s (Nos.
 19, 20, and 21) were sold to a scrap dealer, the Ishpeming Steel Company, for $1,200 each.
-Upon hearing of the scrap dealer's purchase, Art Anderson, the M&HM's former chief mechanical officer, signed a ninety-day note of $10,000 for Ishpeming Steel to prevent the locomotives from getting scrapped.
-Wisconsin-based entrepreneur and fellow steam fan John Slack quickly agreed to help Anderson, and he purchased the four SC-4's.
+Upon hearing of the scrap dealer's purchase, Art Anderson, the M&HM's former chief mechanical officer, signed a ninety-day note of $10,000 for Ishpeming Steel to prevent the locomotives from being scrapped.
+Wisconsin-based entrepreneur and fellow steam fan John Slack quickly agreed to help Anderson, and he purchased the four SC-4s.

-John Slack made plans to use all four locomotives to pull dinner trains on a proposed tourist railroad in Laona, Wisconsin, and No. 18 was selected to be restored to operable condition first.
+John Slack made plans to use all four locomotives for a proposed tourist operation in Laona, Wisconsin—with dinner trains to avoid competing with the Lumberjack Steam Train—and No. 18 was selected to be restored to operable condition first.
 Slack's new company, the Lake States Steam Transportation Company (LSST), hired Gary Bensman and Steve Sandberg to work on the SC-4.
 The locomotive was moved in December 1986 to the Nicolet Badger Northern Railroad's (NBN) small facility in Laona, where restoration work had started.
-During the process, a major contractor terminated their working partnership with Slack's business, and a bank stopped funding the project shortly thereafter.
+During the process, Slack's revenue business lost a major contract, and a bank stopped funding the LSST shortly thereafter.